Igbo-Ukwu: History

+Igbo-Ukwu, originally known as Igbo-Nkwo, was the capital of the Kingdom of Nri beginning in the 8th or 9th century CE.
+It was the center of an extensive trade system linking the town with Gao on the Niger bend and, through there, to Egypt and North Africa.
+It was also a prominent center of lost-wax casting in bronze, one of the earliest in Africa.

+The modern town saw an outbreak of vigilante violence in 2013.

 Archaeological significance

 Igbo-Ukwu is notable for three archaeological sites, where excavations have found bronze artifacts from a highly sophisticated bronze metal-working culture dating to 9th century AD, centuries before other known bronzes of the region.

 The first, called Igbo Isaiah, was uncovered in 1938 by Isaiah Anozie, a local villager, who found the bronze works while digging beside his home.
 Five bronze artifacts from the original excavation are now in the British Museum's collection.
 They include a small staff, a head of a ram, a large manilla, an intricately designed crescent-shaped vessel and a small pendant in the shape of a local chief's head with scarification (ichi) marks on the face.

 Formal excavations by the archaeologist Thurstan Shaw in 1959 at the request of the Nigerian government, resulted in the discovery of two other sites, Igbo Richard and Igbo Jonah, containing the remains of an ancient culture.
 Later, these were excavated as well.
 Artifacts have included jewelry, ceramics, a corpse adorned in what appears to be regalia, and many assorted bronze, copper, and iron objects.
 Some of these contain materials that are evidence of a long-distance trading system extending to Egypt.

 Radiocarbon dating placed the sites to 850 AD, which would make the Igbo-Ukwu culture the earliest-known example of bronze casting in the region.
-The craftsmen were working centuries before those who made the more well-known Ife bronzes.
 The archaeological sites in southeastern Nigeria are associated with the Nri-Igbo.
 The three sites include Igbo Isaiah (a shrine), Igbo Richard (a burial chamber), and Igbo Jonah (a cache).
 Artifacts found in these sites have shown that by the 9th century AD, the Igbo-Ukwu people had established a complex religious system and an economy based on agriculture and trade with other African peoples as far as the Nile valley.